The extension of Canyon Road East will extend the road north beyond where it currently ends at Pioneer Way East.

 More effective rail crossing

-A grade-separated rail crossing between 52nd Street East and Pioneer Way East will eliminate potential conflicts between vehicles and trains, reduce current delays on the roadway and support the operation of Washington’s valuable high-speed rail line.
+An elevated rail crossing between 52nd Street East and Pioneer Way East will eliminate potential conflicts between vehicles and trains, reduce current delays on the roadway and support the operation of Washington’s valuable high-speed rail line.

 Faster, more direct routes for freight